Exact Quantum Circuit Optimization is co-NQP-hard: Definitions

 In the following, we discuss different quantum computing resources.

-\Paragraph{Non-Clifford gates.} Access to non-Clifford resources is necessary for quantum universality.
+\Paragraph{Non-Clifford gates.} Access to non-Clifford resources is necessary for quantum universality~\cite{Aaronson04sim_of_stabilizer_circuits}.
 It is well-known that extending the Clifford gates with any gate not expressible with Clifford gates yields an (approximately) universal gate set for quantum computing~\cite{aharonov2003simple,Dawson2005solovay_kitaev_thrm}.
-Two commonly considered non-Clifford gates are the $\TGate$ and $\TOF$ gates, each acting on the basis states as follows.
+Two commonly considered non-Clifford gates are the $\TGate$ and $\TOF$ gates, each acting on the 1- resp.
+3-qubit basis states as follows.

 In later proofs, we use the fact that Clifford gates alone cannot generate non-affine measurement correlation~\cite{dehaene2003clifford}.
-A quantum state exhibits non-affine measurement correlation, if the measurement correlation cannot be described as a linear function of measurement outcomes.
-A state on which non-affine correlation can be observed is the state $\frac{1}{2}\sum_{a,b}\ket{a,b,a\wedge b}$, which is s.t. the 3rd qubit measures to $1$ if, and only if, the first two measure to $1$.
+A quantum state $\ket{\psi}$ exhibits non-affine measurement correlation, if the measurement correlation cannot be described as a linear function of measurement outcomes.
+That is, there exist a qubit $a$ and qubits $x$ over $\ket{\psi}$, s.t. $P(a=1|x)$, the probability of measuring $a=1$ given $x$, cannot be written as $\lambda+\sum_{j} \lambda_j x_j$ for any choice of constant $\lambda$ and constants $\lambda_j$.
+A state on which non-affine correlation can be observed is the state $\frac{1}{2}\sum_{a,b}\ket{a,b,a\wedge b}$ over $a$, $b$, and $c$, which is s.t. $P(c=1|ab=11)=1$, while $P(c=1|ab\neq 11)=0$.
+We see that $P(c=1|ab)$ behaves as a product of $a$ and $b$ and hence is non-affine.